epfl-ada/ada-2022-project-strauss/README.md

 ## Proposed timeline
 - 22 Nov 2022:
-    - toxicity: format the data
+    - Toxicity: Format the data
-    - cluster: generate a complete graph
+    - Cluster: Generate a complete graph
 - 02 Dec 2022:
-    - **homework 2**
+    - **Homework 2**
 - 06 Dec 2022:
-    - toxicity: parallelize the ML process and store the data in a table
+    - Toxicity: parallelize the ML process and store the data in a table
-    - cluster: computing betweenness centrality
+    - Cluster: computing betweenness centrality
 - 08 Dec 2022:
-    - toxicity: study the distribution of the table
+    - Toxicity: study the distribution of the table
-    - cluster: implement and compute min-cut on channels of interest
+    - Cluster: implement and compute min-cut on channels of interest
 - 13 Dec 2022:
-    - compute how toxic are the clusters
+    - Compute how toxic are the clusters
 - 15 Dec 2022:
-    - complete implementations and visualizations
+    - Complete implementations and visualizations
 - 20 Dec 2022:
-    - complete datastory
+    - Complete datastory
 - 23 Dec 2022:
-    - **project milestone P3**
+    - **Project milestone P3**

 ## Organization within the team
 Armelle & Anya: toxicity